How a global pandemic could strengthen agribusiness in Africa

 Columnist: Louis van Ravesteyn

-As supply chains around the world are disrupted and the demand for certain types of food drops in the wake of the COVID-19 outbreak, questions have begun to emerge about Africa and its ability to ensure food security for its citizens.
+As supply chains around the world are disrupted and the demand for certain types of food drops following the COVID-19 outbreak, questions have begun to emerge about Africa and its ability to ensure food security for its citizens.

+However, the outbreak of COVID-19 has highlighted the continent’s need to concentrate its efforts on becoming self-sufficient when it comes to the production of certain food like wheat, maize, rice and proteins, as well as value-addition and processing of raw materials.

-More formalized or efficient value chains in other parts of the world mean that countries in Africa will continue to import certain food but, thanks to the current global outlook, there is an opportunity for Africa to refocus and benefit from the competitive advantages that exist on the continent – arable land, affordable labour, good rainfall in parts and available fresh-water mass.
+More formalised or efficient value chains in other parts of the world mean that countries in Africa will continue to import certain foods, but thanks to the current global outlook there is an opportunity for Africa to refocus and benefit from the competitive advantages which exist on the continent – arable land, affordable labour, good rainfall in parts and available fresh-water mass.

 When it comes to the potential for driving growth in Africa, especially across sub-Saharan Africa, agriculture remains the sector with the most potential.
 The sector employs 70% of the continent’s population and contributes about 23% to GDP.

-Many would agree that Africa has not realised its full potential with regards to farming and that the advent of COVID-19 has emphasized the need to explore ways to become self-sufficient in this area.
+Many would agree that Africa has not realised its full potential with regard to farming, and that the advent of COVID-19 has emphasised the need to explore ways of becoming self-sufficient in this area.

-One of the ways of doing this is embracing intra-Africa trade in the agribusiness space.
-Covid-19 has already ignited conversations about deglobalisation as major trade routes were temporarily cut off because of lockdowns around the world, or bottlenecks that occurred in the value chain.
+One of the ways of doing this is by embracing intra-Africa trade in the agribusiness space.
+COVID-19 has already ignited conversations about de-globalisation as major trade routes were temporarily cut off because of lockdowns around the world, or bottlenecks which occurred in the value chain.

 Agriculture and food production are essential services but have not escaped the consequences of shutting down economies and disruptions in global supply chains.
 These disruptions, when approached differently, present an opportune time to start discussions about regionalisation of agribusiness in Africa.

-If we can move crops efficiently between countries, build partnerships, and broker effective trade deals it would be a significant step on the road to self-reliance.
-Imagine being able to move crops between Nigeria, the biggest producer of yams and cassavas, and Kenya or between South Africa and Uganda, one of the biggest tea and coffee producers in the world, seamlessly.
+If we can move crops efficiently between countries, build partnerships and broker effective trade deals, it would be a significant step on the road to self-reliance.
+Imagine being able to move crops seamlessly between Nigeria – the biggest producer of yams and cassavas – and Kenya; or between South Africa and Uganda – one of the biggest tea and coffee producers in the world.

 This kind of approach, coupled with moves to develop infrastructure that facilitates cross-border trade under the African Continental Free Trade Agreement (AfCFTA), could create exponential growth in intra-Africa trade over the next few years.

-The new buzzword in digitization is “platforms”.
-By leveraging off the “network effect”, the objective is to bring the whole food value chain together to ensure the easy flow of inputs and produce across the value chain while seamlessly enabling payments and collections, as well as access to knowledge and democratizing data.
+The new buzzword in digitisation is ‘platforms’.
+By leveraging off the ‘network effect’, the objective is to bring the whole food value chain together to ensure the easy flow of inputs and produce across the value chain while seamlessly enabling payments and collections, as well as access to knowledge and democratising data.

 Governments and regulators are taking stock of global shifts that have been brought about by COVID-19.
-They are seeing a moderation from pure reliance on globalization and a shift towards deglobalization in respect of food security.
+They are seeing a moderation from pure reliance on globalisation and a shift toward de-globalisation in respect of food security.
 COVID-19 has also cast a harsh light on many countries’ over-reliance on food imports and the challenges during a pandemic.

 All of these factors point to the need to examine how Africa reimagines agribusiness and the opportunities it presents.